Telehealth – Online Therapy Sessions

 We are also pleased to announce that private health funds have also joined this trend and 90% of them are now offering rebates for telehealth for either video or phone counselling.

-The Federal Government over time has announced that Telehealth may be used with our psychologists in four different ways, four currently with rebates attached:
+The Federal Government over time has announced that Telehealth may be used with our psychologists in five different ways, four currently with rebates attached:

-- Private health Telehealth consultations – Clients maynow be able to access a private health rebate if they have already been a client of the psychologist through face to face services under private health.
-If a new client, provided they have a referral and recommendation from their GP they will be able to access services this way.
-Private health clients may access services via video/audio or telephone.
+- Private health Telehealth consultations – If you have private health cover and are covered for psychology, you may now be able to access a private health rebate if you have already been a client of the psychologist through face to face services for 6 months under private health accessing.
+If you are a new client, provided you have a recommendation from your GP, you will be able to access services this way.
+Private health clients may access services via video/audio or telephone and may have consultations of whatever length they like, usually being 60 minutes but these may be 30 minutes or 90 minutes if needed.
 Checking with your fund is the best way to determine whether you will be covered under your private health insurance.

 More information will be posted here as soon as we receive it so please keep your eyes on this page for more detail.